MARCH 11, 2014

-The Board of Trustees of the Mora-San Miguel Electric Cooperative, Inc. will be holding a special meeting on Monday, December 23, 2013 at 9:00 a.m. at its boardroom in Mora, New Mexico.
-The Agenda will be available seventy two hours prior to the meeting at the office in Mora, NM or by requesting a copy at email@example.com or at 575-387-2205 extension 10.
+The Board of Trustees of the Mora-San Miguel Electric Cooperative, Inc. will be holding its regular monthly meeting on Thursday, February 27, 2014 at 12:45 p.m. at its boardroom in Mora, New Mexico.
+The Agenda will be available seventy-two hours prior to the meeting at the office in Mora, NM or by requesting a copy at firstname.lastname@example.org or at 575-387-2205 extension 10.

 Rebates now available for Energy Star rated refrigerators, freezers, clothes washers, and dishwashers.
 Click here to download the form.